Tim Samaras: Personal life

 Samaras and his wife Kathy had three children — Paul (November 12, 1988 – May 31, 2013), Amy Gregg, and Jennifer Samaras.
 The family lived on 35 acres near Bennett, Colorado, at the time of his death.
 The open space enabled Tim to erect amateur radio and other towers and provided ample room for workshops.
 He learned of the property through real estate investment work that he did on the side and to which his brother Jim introduced him.
-Samaras had another son, Matt Winter, whom he had only learned about seven years before Samaras' death and who was welcomed into the family.
+Samaras had another son, Matt Winter, whom he had learned about only seven years before Samaras' death and who was welcomed into the family.
 Winter was also fascinated by weather and was informed by his mother that Tim was his father after he heard Samaras speak at the 2006 Severe Storms and Doppler Radar Conference in Des Moines, Iowa.

 In 2011, Samaras took time off chasing to help build homes in Alabama for victims of tornadoes earlier that year.
-According to O'Neill he worked "from dawn to dusk" with "the same dedication and focus he brought to his meteorological work".
+According to O'Neill, he worked "from dawn to dusk" with "the same dedication and focus he brought to his meteorological work".